-BC residents who are 65 years of age or older and who are eligible for admission may register for courses and receive a waiver for the payment of tuition fees.
+BC residents who are 65 years of age or older and who are eligible for admission may register for courses and receive a waiver of tuition.
 Please note that in those areas where there is a limited number of spaces available, students under this category of registration may not receive priority.